-Note that of course, there are tips to increase performance and it may be possible to reach faster the {\it irreducible error} region.
-We can use the transfer learning \cite {Qian2016_Transfer} and/or the curriculum learning \cite{Ye2017} to start learning from a network that has already learned.
-We can use a set of CNNs \cite{Xu2016b}, or a network made of sub-networks \cite{Li2018_ReST-Net}, which can save a few percents on accuracy.
-One can virtually increase the database \cite{Krizhevsky2012_Convnet}, but this does not solve the problem of increasing the learning time.
-We can add images of a database that is similar to the test database, as it is done for example when BOSS and BOWS2 are used for learning, in the case where the test is done on BOSS \cite{Ye2017}, \cite{Yedroudj2018_DatabaseAugmentation}.
-It is not evident that in practice we can have access to a data-base similar to the tested one.
-We can determine the device(s) and perform a similar development \cite{Yedroudj2018_DatabaseAugmentation} to the images of the test database to increase the learning base.
-Once again, this approach is difficult to implement and costly in time.
-Note that a general rule shared by people playing with Kaggle competitions is that the main practical rules to win are \cite{Kuzin2018_2KaggleCameraId} \footnote{The authors of \cite{Kuzin2018_2KaggleCameraId} finished second at the Kaggle competition for {\it IEEE's Signal Processing Society - Camera Model Identification - Identify from which camera an image was taken}. \url{https://www.kaggle.com/c/sp-society-camera-model-identification}. \url{https://towardsdatascience.com/forensic-deep-learning-kaggle-camera-model-identification-challenge-f6a3892561bd}.}: (i) to use an ensemble of modern networks (ResNet, DenseNet, etc.) that have learned for example on ImageNet, and then use transfer learning, (ii) to do data-augmentation, (iii) to eventually collect data to increase the database size.
+Note that of course, there are recommendations to increase performance and it may be possible to achieve the {\it irreducible error} region faster.
+We can use transfer learning \cite {Qian2016_Transfer} and/or curriculum learning \cite{Ye2017} to start learning from a network that has already learned.
+We can use a set of CNNs \cite{Xu2016b}, or a network made of sub-networks \cite{Li2018_ReST-Net}, which can save a few percentage points on accuracy.
+We can virtually increase the database \cite{Krizhevsky2012_Convnet}, but this does not solve the problem of increasing the learning time.
+We can add images of a database that is similar to the test database, for example when BOSS and BOWS2 are used for learning, in the case where the test is realized on BOSS \cite{Ye2017}, \cite{Yedroudj2018_DatabaseAugmentation}.
+It is nevertheless not obvious that in practice we can have access to a database similar to the database to be tested.
+We can (i) predict the acquisition devices that produced the images of the test database, then (ii) make new acquisitions with these devices (to be purchased), and (iii) finally perform images development similar to the one used to generate the test database, and all this in order to increase the learning database \cite{Yedroudj2018_DatabaseAugmentation}.
+Again, this approach is difficult to implement and time-consuming.

+Note that a general rule shared by people playing with Kaggle competitions is that the main practical rules to win are~\cite{Kuzin2018_2KaggleCameraId}~\footnote{The authors of \cite{Kuzin2018_2KaggleCameraId} finished second at the Kaggle competition for {\it IEEE's Signal Processing Society - Camera Model Identification - Identify from which camera an image was taken}. \\{ \url{https://www.kaggle.com/c/sp-society-camera-model-identification}}. \\{ \href{https://towardsdatascience.com/forensic-deep-learning-kaggle-camera-model-identification-challenge-f6a3892561bd}{https://towardsdatascience.com/forensic-deep-learning-kaggle-camera-model-identification-challenge-f6a3892561bd}}.}: (i) to use an ensemble of modern networks (ResNet, DenseNet, etc.) that have learned for example on ImageNet, and then use transfer learning, and (ii) to do data-augmentation, (iii) to eventually collect data to increase the learning database size.